One of the problems of most archers is the inability to shoot the crossbow accurately either for hunting or for the tournament.

 To use this rope, you must position the cocker first, put your foot into the stirrup and pull the rope cracker’s pull handles up until the crossbow is cocked.
 When it is cocked, you can store the rope cocker until when it’s needed again.

-The crank-operated method is much easier than the manual but takes longer time and is not advisable when you are in a hurry.
+The crank-operated method is much easier than the manual but takes a longer time and is not advisable when you are in a hurry.
 Some crossbow cranks are separate devices into the bow while some are integrated.
 When you want to crank cock a crossbow, engage the crank, turn it till the string is cocked.
 Afterward, put the crank back into its holder.

-Now let’s load the crossbow and aim the target.
+Now let’s load the crossbow and aim at the target.
 After cocking the crossbow, position an arrow in the barrel of the crossbow, while arranging the cock vane of the arrow in the barrel channel to put it in place.
 Nock the arrow tightly into place.
 Remember your crossbows are equipped with a sight pin arrangement that helps you aim.
 It’s like an optical scope with a reticle, then sight in and get ready to shoot.
 Note that your thumb should not be wrapped around the crossbow forearm to avoid injury.

 Finally, you can shoot.
 Once your target is on sight, squeeze the trigger of the crossbow just like a rifle, keeping the target aligned in your sights.
 When you squeeze the trigger tighter, you will notice the top of the trigger release as the bow fires and the bolt flings to meet the target.